Bringing Back Broadway: Downtown Los Angeles Streetcar

 The streetcar is projected to be running around a 3.8-mile one-way loop system, 7 days a week.
 It will run in the same lane as vehicular traffic and at the same speed, which is typical for modern streetcar systems in the United States.
 The DTLA Streetcar is planned to offer the most frequent streetcar service in the entire country, with 7-minute headways during peak hours and frequencies of 10 to 15 minutes during off-hours.

 The DTLA Streetcar aims to connect and support the revitalization of Downtown LA districts and its historic core, and will function as an access point, allowing patrons to make easier connections to the existing regional network.
 It would serve areas including Historic Broadway and the Historic Core, South Park, L.A.
 LIVE and the Los Angeles Convention Center, with an optional spur that would serve Bunker Hill, Grand Avenue and the Music Center.
 Streetcars are an environmentally friendly alternative and a much needed “last mile” solution.

 The DTLA Streetcar project is currently backed by a voter-approved $85 million special tax measure; is funded through LA County's Measure M with $200 million.
 Operations will be funded by a $282 million council-adopted operational plan.
-Once completed, the ridership is projected at up to 6000 riders per day, which in turn is projected to result in 8500 new jobs in Los Angeles, development of 784,000 square feet of new and renovated office space valued at $259 million and $87 million in unrestricted tax revenuee.
+Once completed, the ridership is projected at up to 6000 riders per day, which in turn is projected to result in 8500 new jobs in Los Angeles, development of 784,000 square feet of new and renovated office space valued at $259 million and $87 million in unrestricted tax revenue.